dwmkerr/docker-terraform-ci/README.md

 This image contains a number of tools which are useful when working with Terraform.

-All baseline Debian stretch tools:
+All baseline Debian stretch tools, as well as tools needed by CircleCI 2 images, and some useful utilities:

 - `make`
 - `wget`